 At our school we strive to create an inclusive teaching environment that offers all pupils, no matter their needs and abilities, a broad, balanced and challenging curriculum.
-We ensure that pupils with SEND learn the same curriculum content as their peers as they have the same curriculum entitlement for a broad, balanced and ambitious curriculum as all pupils.
-We enable pupils with SEND to do this by making reasonable adjustments and adaptations to the delivery of our curriculum.
+We are committed to offering all pupils the chance to thrive and fulfil their aspirations.